donovanjblake/mcmod-manager/README.md

 and uses the normal minecraft loader, because it is a resource pack, not a mod.
 If this is not available, the program will fail.

-The version of Distant Horizons to be downloaded wil lbe the latest version that supports Minecraft 1.21.5 and uses the Fabric mod loader.
+The version of Distant Horizons to be downloaded will be the latest version that supports Minecraft 1.21.5 and uses the Fabric mod loader.
 If this is not available, the program will skip it and continue.